steltner/easy-command/README.md

 ### Add own commands
     Just see for examples in src/Command/
-    Add new command to config/commands.php
+    Add new commands in ConfigProviders with key 'commands'

 ### Use database command
     Add config in config/database.php
     Rename database/{name}/